Ray-Tracing-Systems/kernel_slicer/README.md

 4. use Cmake and make

+  * cd kernel_slicer
+  * cmake .
+  * make -j 10

 5. you may also use provided VS Code config to build and run test cases (tasks.json and launch.json)

-6. (optional) Probably you will need to build [google clspv](https://github.com/google/clspv "Clspv is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders").
+6. (optional) build [google clspv](https://github.com/google/clspv "Clspv is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders") if you want OpenCL shaders

 7. Build volk with cmake and leave 'libvolk.a' in 'apps/volk'